 “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of mankind and life cannot be acquired by vegetating in one little corner of the earth for all of one’s lifetime.”

-Visiting the birthplace of my Fiance was indeed a special experience.
-Sasha and I spent a total of three weeks in St. Petersburg during White Nights in June, where the sun seems to never fully go to sleep, keeping a lazy ray of light shining at all times, even at 12:01 AM.
-Even in three weeks, we didn’t even come close to seeing it all!
-I highly recommend at least one week here, which means that each day will be packed with museums and activities!
+Visiting Russia was one of the most interesting cultural experiences I’ve had in my world travels.
+My husband and I spent a total of three weeks in Saint Petersburg during White Nights in June, where the sun seems to never fully go to sleep, keeping a lazy ray of light shining at all times, even at 12:01 AM.
+Even in three weeks, we didn’t even come close to seeing everything!

 1) Visit The Hermitage